utku-norman/justhink_world/README.md

 A `world` indicates the agent interacting with its environment, following the design principles [here](https://h2r.github.io/pomdp-py/html/design_principles.html) [1].

-## Installation

 This package exclusively targets Python 3.
 The main Python dependencies are:

 * [pomdp_py](https://h2r.github.io/pomdp-py/html/) for describing the world/problem as an agent interacting with its environment [1]
 * [networkx](https://networkx.org/) for representing and reasoning with the networks in the activity
 * [pyglet](https://pyglet.readthedocs.io/en/latest/) for visualising and interacting with the activity from a role (human or the robot)

-### Steps to Install from Source
+## Installation

 1) Clone this ([JUSThink World](https://github.com/utku-norman/justhink_world)) package.
 ```